matloff/imagefraud/README.md

  - NOTE: please, use this code for localizing the actual copied region as it is the fastest, easiest to use and most accurate

 dctCPtested folder: contains a working DCT quantization algorithm (under the colder folder) for copy-paste image fraud, as well as multiple test images and output (see README with subdirectory for more information)

-pcaCPtested folder: contains a test code for comparison of the use of just PCA features for copy-paste forgery detection (which has shown to not be as effective as other methods in our work and other research papers).